postsharp/Metalama.Patterns/src/Metalama.Patterns.Caching.Aspects/README.md

 * Caching the return value of a method as a function of its argument.
 * Automatic invalidation of a cached method result when an update method is executed.
-* Dependency collection during the execution of the cached method, and automatic addition of them to the cache item.
+* Dependency collection during the execution of the cached method, and automatic addition of dependencies to the cache item.
 * Automatic and reliable generation of cache keys.

 ## Main Types